floss1138/dbDotCad/README.md

 to use the latest release in a way that can be easily removed or replaced.
 Currently this is run as root - obviously not for production.

-ddcbuild will:
+ddc_builder will:

 1. Check if $user exists, if true offer to abort (as the script should only be run once)
 1. Update & upgrade Ubuntu
-1. Add useful commands not in the standard distribution such as 'tree'
+1. Add useful commands not in the standard distribution such as 'tree' and 'git'
 1. Create the $user and directories under /home/$user
 1. Add .dircolors and .vimrc to /root
-1. Add Perl Tidy, Perl Cirtic, App:cpanminus (cpanm), Regexp::Debugger (rxrx), Excel::Wirter, Spreadsheet::XLSX, Spreadsheet::Read
+1. Add Perl Tidy, Perl Cirtic, App:cpanminus (cpanm), Regexp::Debugger (rxrx), Excel::Wirter, Spreadsheet::XLSX, Spreadsheet::Read.
+Excel::Writer takes a while to compile, be patient
 1. Add 'samba' & create a safety copy of the clean smb.conf
 1. Set a smb and user passwd (these can be the same)
 1. Edit the smb.conf to allow follwing of symlinks and create a samba user & restart smbd
 2. Download, extract and install mongodb also creating the required /data/db directory
 3. Put the mongodb/bin into $PATH
 4. Start mongod with the config opton providing the http interface
-5. Make a test connection to localhost 27017
+5. Make a test connection to localhost 27017 to prove MongoDB installed OK
-6. Check smbstatus
+6. Check smbstatus to prove samba installed OK
-7. Create a start up script (as this installation of mongodb will not run at boot)
+7. Create a start up script (defined in $startup) startup.sh
+8. Note that this installation of mongodb will not run at boot time unless startup.sh is excuted, the script will suggest adding this to crontab as an @reboot line